 - 4.1 Admissions authorities for the grammar schools in Wirral will allocate places only to children who have achieved the required standard.
 If they are oversubscribed with children who have achieved the standard, they will not be able to offer places to all; they will use other non-academic criteria to decide which children should be offered places. - 4.2 Request for Assessment.
-Parents who wish their child to be assessed for non-Catholic grammar school education should register with Wirral Council by 31st May in Year 5 by completing either the online or paper Request for Assessment form. - 4.3 The Council administers the assessment arrangements for Calday Grange Grammar School, West Kirby Grammar School, Wirral Grammar School for Boys and Wirral Grammar School for Girls.
-The grammar schools have criteria to determine which children will be given places if more children achieve the standard than there are places available. - 4.4 Parents who wish their children to be assessed for a place at Upton Hall School FCJ or St. Anselm's College must follow the procedures for requesting an assessment set out by those schools; those children will be assessed by the schools themselves. - 4.5 The selection tests.
+Parents who wish their child to be assessed for non-Catholic grammar school education should register by the published date in Year 5 by completing either the online or paper Request for Assessment form. - 4.3 Parents who wish their children to be assessed for a place at Upton Hall School FCJ or St. Anselm's College must follow the procedures for requesting an assessment set out by those schools; those children will be assessed by the schools themselves. - 4.4 The grammar schools have criteria to determine which children will be given places if more children achieve the standard than there are places available. - 4.5 The selection tests.
 The assessment is based on the results of a test comprising two papers that pupils take in Autumn of Year 6.
 The tests have been designed to predict a pupil's potential performance at secondary school and so preparation for the tests is not necessary.
 However, familiarisation materials containing sample questions will be available by 30th June to help children prepare for the tests.